lonkamikaze/bsda2/src/bsda_obj.md

 ## 3. CONSTRUCTOR

-This block documents the use of a constructor created by the bsda:obj:createClass() function below.
+This block documents the use of a constructor created by the `bsda:obj:createClass()` function below.

 The name of the class acts as the name of the constructor.
 The first parameter is the name of a variable to store the object reference in.
 An object reference is a unique id that allows the accessing of all methods belonging to an object.

-The object id is well suited for "grep -F", which is nice to have when implementing lists.
+The object id is well suited for `grep -F`, which is nice to have when implementing lists.

-The following example shows how to create an object of the type "foo:bar", by calling the "foo:bar" constructor:
+The following example shows how to create an object of the type `foo:bar`, by calling the `foo:bar` constructor:

 	foo:bar foobar